cite-architecture/ctsvalidator/README.md

 #ctsvalidator#

 A test suite and accompanying `gradle` build to validate compliance of CTS instances with the CTS API.
+It currently uses schemas for CTS 5.0.rc.1.

-The test suite consists of an archive of texts, and a CTS TextInventory document.
-The archive of texts is provided in three formats that are equivalent under the OHCO2 model of texts:
+The test suite includes an archive of texts in three different formats for loading into a CTS instance, together with a CTS TextInventory identifying the texgts.
+The three formats are equivalent under the OHCO2 model of texts:

 - an archival text format.
 Examples include namespaced XML, non-namespaced XML, and markown.
 - a tabular representation